 The CISO’s role cannot be understated in protecting their organization’s identifiable health, financial, and business confidential information.
 A CISO who is empowered by the C-suite, and who is free to accurately report audit results without undue political influence can be more effective and make the best recommendations for their organization.

-ComplyAssistant provides healthcare compliance software and healthcare compliance consulting solutions.
+ComplyAssistant provides healthcare compliance software and healthcare cybersecurity services.
 The software is a compliance management cloud portal that provides guidance, organization, collaboration alerts, and notifications for more effective management and documentation of healthcare compliance activities.